OVERVIEW

 Micro processors have access to shared commercial kitchens and equipment to process cannabis into final products (e.g., vapes, edibles) and may store their products onsite.
 They may not sell products out of the incubator space.

-Q: What are the roles of MEDCO, DGS, and MCA in the project?
+Q: What are the roles of Maryland Economic Development Corporation (MEDCO), Maryland Department of General Service (DGS), and Maryland Cannabis Administration (MCA) in the project?

 A: The Maryland Economic Development Corporation (MEDCO) will acquire the space and build out the incubator.